Many legends and myths about armoured knights and fire-spitting dragons are woven around Kienburg Castle in East Tyrol

-Between Huben and St. Johann im Walde, in the municipality of Matrei in East Tyrol, the early medieval Kienburg is located in the eponymous district.
-It is a hill castle, located in the forest above the Iseltal valley and was mentioned for the first time around 1000 AD.
+Between Huben and St. Johann im Walde, in the municipality of Matrei, the early medieval Kienburg is located.
+Its name derives from the old German term for "kühn", that's to say bold, or from Archbishop Erich Kuenburg, one of its owners.
+It is a hill castle, located in the forest above the Iseltal valley and mentioned for the first time around 1000 AD.

 The castle had a key position in the trade of the Iseltal, Defereggental and Kalsertal valleys.
-Once, the mighty Earls of Lechsgemünde inhabited the castle, in the following centuries, it changed hands a few times and was witness and centre of fight and devastation.
-Among the owners there were the Bishopric of Salzburg and Knight Earl Christoph von Kienburg.
-He was the last inhabitant of the castle when it was destroyed by a fire in 1579.
-In 1945, at the end of WWII, an American aerial bomb destroyed most of the still existing walls.
+Once, the mighty Earls of Lechsgemünde inhabited the castle, in the following centuries, it was witness and centre of fight and devastation.
+Among the owners there were the Bishopric of Salzburg and Knight Earl Christoph von Kienburg, its last inhabitant when it was destroyed by a fire in 1579.
+In 1945, an American aerial bomb destroyed most of the still existing walls.

-Further information: phone: +43 4875 68050
+- +43 4875 68050

-not accessible to the public (the ruin is currently being renovated
+not accessible to the public (the ruin is currently being renovated)